 Objective 3.
 To describe trends of prescription drug usage (antihyperglycemic agents, antihyperlipidemic agents, antihypertensive agents, antiplatelet agents, and antidepressant/anxiolytic agents) among adults with diabetes in the United States from 2005-2016.

-Trends will be stratified by age, sex, race/ethnicity, rural/urban designation, presence of comorbidities, geographic region, and health insurance coverage.
+Trends will be stratified by age, sex, race/ethnicity, , presence of comorbidities, geographic region, and health insurance coverage.

 3 METHODOLOGY